Healthy Homes Assessment Marewa

 Insulation Marewa

-The insulation of the ceiling and underfloor is mandatory in all rental homes as of July 1st, 2019.
-All landlords and property managers should make sure the insulation meets standards that are in line with the latest quality.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space might need to be filled with or replaced.
+Ceiling and underfloor insulation is mandatory on all rental houses since 1 July 2019.
+All landlords and property managers are required to ensure that the insulation is in line with this new quality.
+In some cases, old ceiling insulation as well as insulation within the sub floor space might need to be filled with or replaced.

-A properly insulated home can help control condensation and reduce the chances of mould and dampness and it will make it easier to the household to keep the heat.
+A properly insulated home will reduce the risk of condensation, and decrease the risk of mould and damp, and will also make an easier task to allow the household to hold the heat.

-The "R" refers to thermal resistance and it is a measurement of how well the insulation withstands heat flow.
-The more high the R-value, higher the quality of insulation.
+The "R" stands for thermal resistance and is a gauge of how well the insulation withstands heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3